absolunet/docs-node-ioc/src/docs/06_going-deeper/07_multiple-inheritances/en.md

 ### checksTypes

-The `checksTypes` mixin exposes four methods that helps validating types.
+The `checksTypes` mixin exposes four methods that help validating types.

  - `isInstantiable(object)`
     > Returns `true` if the given argument can be called with the `new` keyword